ozone2021/ozone/README.md

 ## Installation

 ```
+git clone git@github.com:ozone2021/ozone.git
+./script/build_run_daemon.sh
 go install  github.com/ozone2021/ozone/ozone@latest
 ```

 ## What does ozone do?

-What does GNU Make do?
-What does a bash script do?

-These are very vague questions with equally vague answers.
+Most developers are familiar with GNU Make.
+How would you describe what GNU Make does?

 People generally use Makefiles to build C or C++ projects, but it can be used for any compiled language.
 Some people use Makefiles as a wrapper around terraform/infrastructure.
 Why?
 Because there is inherent value in having a familiar interface to interact with your codebase.
 Having a folder full of scripts isn't very useful, because sometimes scripts aren't supposed to be called by themselves, they are supposed to be called by other scripts and it is assumed at the point in time that the script is called, that certain environment variables have already been set by the calling script.